8 of the best iPhone power banks that will never let it run out of battery

 Jump To / Table of Contents

-This is one of the best and most affordable options powered by a MagSafe battery pack.
-Designed with Apple-certified MFi technology, the Anker power bank has 5,000mAh of power and a strong magnetic pull that ensures that your phone charges safely and efficiently.
+This is one of the best and compact options powered by a MagSafe battery pack.
+The Anker power bank has 5,000mAh of power which for instance can charge iPhone 14 Pro up to 1.8 times.
+It has a strong magnetic pull that ensures that your phone charges safely and efficiently.
 This power bank also comes with a USB-C port, ensuring versatility and power backup for your other compatible devices.

 The built-in foldable kickstand allows you to charge the phone while watching films or videos.
 It keeps the phone upright at a comfortable viewing angle.
-The Anker 622 power bank is only 12.8 mm thick, so you can take calls, selfies and more single-handedly.
-Its overall weight is only 141.75 grams, owing to Anker’s new Mini Cell technology, which helps reduce the size of the overall battery.
+The Anker 633 power bank is only 1.8 cm thick, so you can take calls, selfies and more single-handedly.
+Its overall weight is only 218 grams.

 Disclaimer: The Anker portable charger is not compatible with non-magnetic phone cases and should be avoided in the case of the iPhone 12 Mini and 13 Mini.
 When used with iPhone 14 Pro or 13 Pro, the power bank exceeds the bottom edge of the phone when the kickstand is being used.